codeforanchorage/2015-Strategic-Plan/README.md

 - Offer common-sense tech-oriented demos or talks to interested partners.

 ####With government partners
-- Invite additonal people from the Muni to meetups and events.
+- Invite additonal people from the Muni and State to meetups, CodeAcross and NDoCH.

 ###Outreach
-- Invite community organization representatives to deliver lightning talks at meetups.
 - Investigate hosting booths at community events.
 Especially University events.
 - Invite/offer speakers from/to other other civic tech organizations, such as Anchorage Programming Workshop.
 - Invite/offer speakers from/to other meetups and tech/design/data organizations (especially campus-based organizations).
 - Invite community organizations to pitch their needs at meetups.

 ###Engagement
-- Conduct regular surveys about satisfaction with hack nights and events
+- Conduct regular surveys about satisfaction with hack nights and events.
 - Reach out to local businesses (brewers, restaurants, etc.) about providing food sponsorship for events, because well-fed contributors are happier contributors.

+###With Transit
+- Create a SMS realtime bus app that we support and also use to find potential people to survey via text, notify people of additional SMS and smartphone apps.
+- Work on changes to routes and times for GTFS.
+- Get the Girdwood bus into GTFS (Partially done from prior hackathon)
+- Research putting the UAA/Hospital shuttle information into GTFS.
+It is only for UAA students and employees and the Hospital employees, so how do you incorporate that.
+- Research getting the Mat-Su bus into GTFS
+- Connect transit to our trail information (Look into transit to trails)
+- Visualziation of bus routes and times
+- Stretch goal - Realtime Transit API

-###With Muni Transit
+###With Transit
+- Create a SMS realtime bus app that we support and also use to find potential people to survey via text, notify people of additional SMS and smartphone apps.
+- Work on changes to routes and times for GTFS.
+- Get the Girdwood bus into GTFS (Partially done from prior hackathon)
+- Research putting the UAA/Hospital shuttle information into GTFS.
+It is only for UAA students and employees and the Hospital employees, so how do you incorporate that.
+- Research getting the Mat-Su bus into GTFS
+- Connect transit to our trail information (Look into transit to trails)
+- Visualziation of bus routes and times
+- Stretch goal - Realtime Transit API

+###With DHSS
-- Create a SMS realtime bus app
+- Create a SMS realtime bus app that we support and also use to find potential people to survey via text, notify people of additional SMS and smartphone apps.
-- Work on changes to routes and times for GTFS
+- Work on changes to routes and times for GTFS.
+- Get the Girdwood bus into GTFS (Partially done from prior hackathon)
+- Research putting the UAA/Hospital shuttle information into GTFS.
+It is only for UAA students and employees and the Hospital employees, so how do you incorporate that.
+- Research getting the Mat-Su bus into GTFS
+- Connect transit to our trail information (Look into transit to trails)
+- Visualziation of bus routes and times
+- Stretch goal - Realtime Transit API

 ## Outcomes
 _Things we should be able to say at the end of 2015:_
 ###Collaboration